AICONSlab/iCVMapp3r/docs/icv_seg.md

 ![icv pop up window](images/icvmapper_seg_popup.png)

-Click "Select t1w" and chose your T1 image.
+Click "Select t1w" and choose your T1 image.
+Click either of "Select t2w" and "Select flair" (with respect to the sequences you have) and select the correspending images.
 Click "Run".
 Type your desired output name in the "out" box.
+If you want to overwrite the previous segmentation results, check the box beside "force" Check off "rmcereb" if you want to generate a segmentation with a removed cerebellum, and "bias" if you want to bias field correct the sequences using N4
 Your output file will automatically appear in your t1w folder.